Relocation Cover Letter: Tips from Cover Letter Proofreader

 Above, we've listed the practical ways to list your intent to relocate for the job.
 To describe your unique situation effectively, use the following principles.

 • Show your connection with the area or employer.
-Did you study in the city you’re planning on moving to, have friends or family there?
+Did you study in the city you're planning on moving to, and have friends or family there?
 Make sure the letter reflects that.
-Did you work for the company’s branch before or were an employee of their main client?
+Did you work for the company's branch before or were you an employee of their main client?
 Mention this as well.
-Are you moving for the personal reason?
-This deserves being mentioned, too.
-Showing connections like these increase the chance that your application will be considered.
+Are you moving for personal reasons?
+This deserves to be mentioned, too.

 • Be concise and attentive to detail, as usual.
 Like a traditional cover letter, a relocation letter should not exceed one page unless you're in academia.
 3-4 short paragraphs will work great.
 Don't forget to proofread the letter to exclude any occasional mistakes, double check your name and contact details.
 Do not forget a proper letter ending.